scalacenter/scala-3-migration-guide/incompat-3.0/keywords/README.md

 There is a straightforward solution which is to backquote the keywords when used as identifiers.

-#### Dotty migration rewrite
+#### Scala 3 migration rewrite

-The Dotty compiler can apply this simple rewrite by itself, with the `-source:3.0-migration -rewrite` options:
+The Scala 3 compiler can apply this simple rewrite by itself, with the `-source:3.0-migration -rewrite` options:

 ```scala
 object `given` {